When is the best time to visit the Maldives?

 The sunny, dry season is the best time to visit the Maldives, with temperatures rarely dropping below 25ºC and reaching average highs of 28-30ºC.
 The most divine weather happens between November and April, and you’ll have long stretches of blazing sunshine, perfect for lounging on the beach or taking a dip in the ocean.

-These months also bring the best diving conditions, with excellent visibility, warm sea temperatures and colorful coral gardens lit up by the sun rays.
-Snorkeling and diving are at their best in February and March, with calm, clear waters offering incredible views of tropical fish, manta rays, sea turtles and whale sharks.
+These months also bring the best diving conditions, with excellent visibility, warm sea temperatures and colourful coral gardens lit up by the sun rays.
+Snorkelling and diving are at their best in February and March, with calm, clear waters offering incredible views of tropical fish, manta rays, sea turtles and whale sharks.

 With the exception of November and December, there is little rainfall throughout this season and low humidity.
 The rainfall in November generally comes in short, refreshing showers and clears up by the end of December.